pirica/wordtohtml/README.md

  6. It will display tables with merged cells correctly along with border and cell colours etc.

- 7. In the default mode, tables are replicated as near as possible to the original DOCX word document formatting and size.
+ 7. In the default mode, tables are replicated as near as possible to the original DOCX word document formatting and relative size.
+E.g. if a table takes half the width of the pages then it will take up half the width of the screen.
+They will also be left, centre or right aligned as per Word.
+Also allows for text to be parallel with a table - either left or right side.
 However an option is provided for the tables to take up 100% of screen width (to allow for better display in mobile devices etc.).
-A '<div>' is placed around all tables with the class name of 'tab'.
-Allows external common CCS formatting if required.
+A '<div>' is also placed around all tables with the class name of 'tab' to allow for external common CCS formatting if required.

  8. Both footnote and endnote references are located in the correct place in the text.
 All the actual footnotes and endnotes are located at the end of the text.
 Links are provided to jump from a reference to actual note and then back again.